Essential Programs for Home Users: What are the Basic Programs you should Install on your New PC?Janelle Orfinada

 Essential Programs for Home Users

-These are the two by far most relevant and important browsers I recommend you get now.
+These are the two by far the most relevant and important browsers I recommend you get now.

 If you just pick one cloud application, the one which you should download is Dropbox.
 The 2 GB of free storage is not much, although by referring friends, you can increase that.
 With Dropbox you are able to bring the files everywhere, using the software for all main platforms.